SEED-platform/seed/seed/functional/tests/README.rst

       define any function and pass it in here.
 Note for both it *must* be func not func() or webdriver not webdriver()

-A browser capabilities factory is provided for your convinience in base.py.
+A browser capabilities factory is provided for your convenience in base.py.
 This should ensure a valid browser capacity definition.

 Depending on whether the tests are running locally or on Travis Capabilities or driver will be used.